Lori Loughlin’s YouTuber Daughter Olivia Jade Slammed On Social Media In Wake Of College Admissions Scandal

 Olivia Jade Giannulli, a YouTuber who goes simply by Olivia Jade online, is facing a storm of media backlash.
 Olivia is the oldest of Fuller House star Lori Loughlin’s two daughters.
-Lori and her husband designer Mossimo Giannulli have been accused of using bribery and cheating to get their daughter into college.
+Lori and her husband, designer Mossimo Giannulli, have been accused of using bribery and cheating to get their daughter into college.
 The 19-year-old is currently a student at the University of Southern California, but her identity as a college student as a whole is in question, according to BBC News.

 Olivia is a popular social media figure who boasts 1.9 million subscribers on YouTube and 1.3 million followers on Instagram.
 The content of her YouTube channel is relatable to young college girls, with videos spanning from makeup and fashion to more laid back vlogs.
 Meanwhile, she’s done several sponsored posts on Instagram based off of her college identity, according to NBC News.
 One particular post showed her sitting in her luxuriously decorated college dorm room.
 The post was a promotion of Amazon’s Prime Student membership which helps college students get their online purchases delivered to them in a matter of a couple days.
 Supporters of Olivia now feel cheated, considering these new claims that she might not have had to work for her spot in college.